0xSolanaceae/proXXy/README.md

 2. Run the program: `python3 proXXy.py`
 3. Wait until the program completes, then check the new text files!

-The program will output three files in the project directory containing the regularized proxy lists: `http.txt`, `socks4.txt`, and `socks5.txt`, along with an error logging file named `error.log` to assist you in debugging.
+The program will output three files in the project directory containing the regularized proxy lists: `HTTP.txt`, `SOCKS4.txt`, and `SOCKS5.txt`, along with an error logging file named `error.log` to assist you in debugging.

 ## Planned Features
 `Proxy checking is in beta, to enable this feature please uncomment lines 300 and 301.`